-IV.
-Student Expectations of the Instructor
+V. Student Expectations of the Instructor

-Office Hours: I am available for 1 office hour each week.
-The specific hours will be posted in Canvas the first week of classes.
+Office Hours: I am available 30 minutes before class.
 You may arrange to meet with me outside of official office hours with advanced notice.

 Email/voicemail response time: I respond to emails normally within 24-48 hours with the exception of weekends and holidays.
 Email is the fastest way to get in contact with me.
 Learning Management System Usage: I use Canvas as a repository of information.
-After each class, I will scan in the notes I wrote and post them.
-I also will post keys and any handouts.
+I will post any handouts.
 Additionally, any outside resources that I find beneficial will be housed in Canvas for student reference, including calculator guides and course videos.
 The gradebook will be set up to calculate current averages.
 Course evaluations will also be administered via Canvas.

-V. Expectations of the Student
+VI.
+Expectations of the Student

 Academic Integrity: Honest participation in academic endeavors fosters an environment in which optimal learning can take place and is consistent with the college's mission.
 Academic misconduct, including cheating or plagiarism, is destructive to the spirit of an educational environment and therefore will not be tolerated.
 "Cheating" includes, but is not limited to, the use of any unauthorized assistance in completing course work.

 "Plagiarism" includes, but it not limited to, the use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgment.
 Sanctions for incidences of academic misconduct, depending on the severity of the incidence and/or its repetition, may range from receiving an F grade (or zero) for the test, assignment, or activity, to failure of the course, to suspension or dismissal from the program or the College.